control-toolbox/SIRcontrol.jl/docs/src/index.md

-# 🧪 On the Problem of Minimizing the Epidemic Final Size for SIR Model via Social Distancing
+# 🧪 On the problem of minimizing the epidemic final size for SIR model via social distancing

 ## 📘 Introduction